dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Reducing DTLB misses.md

 Utilizing huge pages typically leads to fewer page walks, and the penalty for walking the kernel page table in the event of a TLB miss is reduced since the table itself is more compact.
 Performance gains of utilizing huge pages can sometimes go as high as 30%, depending on how much TLB pressure an application is experiencing.
 Expecting 2x speedups would be asking too much, as it is quite rare that TLB misses are the primary bottleneck.
 The paper [@Luo2015] presents the evaluation of using huge pages on the SPEC2006 benchmark suite.
 Results can be summarized as follows.
 Out of 29 benchmarks in the suite, 15 have a speedup within 1%, which can be discarded as noise.
 Six benchmarks have speedups in the range of 1%-4%.
 Four benchmarks have speedups in the range from 4% to 8%.
 Two benchmarks have speedups of 10%, and the two benchmarks that gain the most, enjoyed 22% and 27% speedups respectively.

-Many real-world applications already take advantage of huge pages, for example KVM, MySQL, PostgreSQL, Java JVM, and others.
-Usually, those SW packages provide an option that enable that feature.
+Many real-world applications already take advantage of huge pages, for example KVM, MySQL, PostgreSQL, Java's JVM and others.
+Usually, those SW packages provide an option to enable that feature.
 Whenever you're using a similar application, check its documentation to see if you can enable huge pages.

 Both Windows and Linux allow applications to establish huge-page memory regions.
-Instructions on how to enable huge pages for Windows and Linux can be found in appendix C. On Linux, there are two ways of using huge pages in an application: Explicit and Transparent Huge Pages.
+Instructions on how to enable huge pages for Windows and Linux can be found in Appendix C. On Linux, there are two ways of using huge pages in an application: Explicit and Transparent Huge Pages.
 Windows supports is not as rich a Linux and will be discussed later.

 ### Explicit Hugepages.

 Explicit Huge Pages (EHP) are available as part of the system memory, and are exposed as a huge page file system `hugetlbfs`.
-As the name implies, EHPs should be reserved either at boot time or at run time.
-See appendix C for instructions on how to do that.
+EHPs should be reserved either at system boot time or before an application starts.
+See Appendix C for instructions on how to do that.
 Reserving EHPs at boot time increases the possibility of successfull allocation because the memory has not yet been significantly fragmented.
 Explicitly preallocated pages reside in a reserved chunk of memory and cannot be swapped out under memory pressure.
 Also, this memory space cannot be used for other purposes, so users should be careful and reserve only the number of pages they need.

-The simplest method of using EHP in an application is to call `mmap` with `MAP_HUGETLB` as shown in [@lst:ExplicitHugepages1].
+The simplest method of using EHP in a Linux application is to call `mmap` with `MAP_HUGETLB` as shown in [@lst:ExplicitHugepages1].
 In this code, pointer `ptr` will point to a 2MB region of memory that was explicitly reserved for EHPs.
-Notice, that allocation may fail due to the EHPs were not reserved in advance.
-Another less popular ways to use EHPs in user code are provided in appendix C. Also, developers can write their own arena-based allocators that tap into EHPs.
+Notice, that allocation may fail if the EHPs were not reserved in advance.
+Other less popular ways to use EHPs in user code are provided in Appendix C. Also, developers can write their own arena-based allocators that tap into EHPs.

 Listing: Mapping a memory region from an explicitly allocated huge page.